polyfy/polylith/readme.md

 └── readme.md
 ```

-The tool also reminded us of this:
+The tool also reminds us of this:
 ```sh
   It's recommended to add an alias to :env-to-alias in ./deps.edn for the command-line environment.
 ```

-If we don't add the alias to ./deps.edn, it will be shown up as a `?` when we execute the `info` command:
+If we don't add the alias to `./deps.edn`, the environment heading will show up as a `?` when we execute the `info` command,
+so let's add it:
 ```clojure
 {:polylith {...
             :env-to-alias {"development" "dev"